Institute of Endocrinology

 The scope of current scientific work focuses on the following directions:

-In the Institute of Endocrinology at 1 January 2018 there were 4 administrative and auxiliary workers (2.25 staff units), 17 researchers (8.75 staff units) and 5 laboratories assistants.
-The total - 25 employees (13,50 staff units).
+In the Institute of Endocrinology at 15 December 2020 there were 4 administrative and auxiliary workers (2.25 staff units), 15 research workers (7.25 staff units) including 13 researchers, and 6 laboratory assistants (3.25 full-time).
+The total number of people at the institute was 23 (12.75 staff units).

 The Institute of Endocrinology conducts the following scientific issues financed by the budget of the Republic of Lithuania: